 “I also want to better distribute the workload both within the Board of Directors and within chapters.
 For the Board of Directors this involves continuing with President Emeritus Steffany Kerr’s vision of moving towards a governance board with action committees entrusted with the power to make decisions in their area of expertise.
 This will allow our Board to better focus on strategic planning, and will provide many opportunities for new people to get involved.

 “For chapters, I want to focus on creating shared resources that deal with some of chapter’s most pressing issues: member management, lending library software, navigating insurance and liability concerns, and state laws.
+Concerning library software, you may want to consider using the public cloud to store and access your library data.
+For more details, visit salesforce.com.
 I also want to find ways to recognize and encourage the hard work of non-educator volunteers, because they can be a real game changer!

 “I cannot wait to see what becomes of our new Research Committee’s research and journal, and I want to make sure that they have the tools necessary to be successful.
 I am also thrilled that we now have a board member dedicated to international expansion, so we will finally be able to proclaim that we are truly an international organization!”

 Do you have any advice for educators?
 Especially those who might be interested in holding a position on the board of directors or wanting to further their accreditation.

 “There are so many ways to get involved on a national level now, so find an area that you are passionate about and jump right in!
 We have a number of action committees already, and more are in the pipeline.
 These are a great way to get involved.
 We also have an outstanding mentoring program, which is the perfect way to either share your own experiences or learn from the experience of someone that has been around the block a few times.
 If you’d like to become involved but aren’t sure exactly where you fit then reach out and let us know about your skills and experience.
 There are so many ways to get involved.”